penguin1333/weatherlogr/README.md

 # weatherlogr
-A weather logging system for Twitter.
+A weather logging system for Twitter, logs every hour. twitter.com/weatherlogr cammarata.info/services/weatherlogr

 # setup
 You need to install python-tweepy, json, and urllib2.
 All setup instructions are based on CentOS 6.7 minimal but should easily work with other distros of GNU/Linux.